Estimated reading time: 10-15 mins

 - Drag-and-drop individual files for direct processing into Nextpoint.

 Detailed instructions for all three import methods can be found here.
+Additionally, our Import FAQ page has a list of common questions we receive from new users approaching their first import in Nextpoint.

 Learning Opportunities for Beginners

 Bookmark the Nextpoint Help Center and use it as your first resource for any product-related questions.
 It’s packed with step-by-step guides to Nextpoint’s features and common workflows, as well as answers to frequently asked questions.
+To get you started, the below articles address the most common questions our support team receives:

 Remote and On-Site Training